ComputeCanada/molmodsim-vmd-visualization/_episodes/05-visualizing_volumetric_data.md

 ### Coloring objects by volumetric data
 Another common way to represent volumetric data is by coloring other representations based on it.
 For example you can color molecular surface by electrostatic potential.

-- As an example we will use electrostatic potential saved in file `workshop/pqr/bcl2-1_pot.dx`
+- As an example we will use electrostatic potential saved in the file `workshop_vmd/example_03/bcl2-1_pot.dx`

 To prepare potential file from the pdb file I first used [pdb2pqr](https://server.poissonboltzmann.org) web server to prepare pdb file with charges and radii needed for calculation of electrostatic potential.
 Then I used `APBS Electrostatics` VMD plugin to compute electrostatic potential around RNA molecule.
 I will discuss these calculations in detail later.
 For now we will simply use precomputed potential file as a visualization example.